 7. Risk mitigation

 Working with 3rd party supply chain partners can help you achieve better visibility, security, and control into areas like compliance, quality, lead times and inventory levels.
 This enhanced visibility allows you to identify areas of risk and take proactive steps to mitigate the impact.
-You can work with your supply chain partner to reduce lead times, optimize safety stock, prepare for audits, secure back-up suppliers and optimize safety stock.
+You can work with your supply chain partner to reduce lead times, prepare for audits, secure back-up suppliers and optimize safety stock.

 Effective SCM is vital to business success.
 Outsourcing this aspect of your operations can help you achieve operational maturity, healthy inventory levels, and better meet customer demands.
-Not only will you benefit from the increased customer satisfaction that supply chain companies deliver, but you will also reduce operational costs and improve your company’s bottom line.
+Not only will you benefit from the increased customer satisfaction that supply chain companies deliver, but you also will reduce operational costs and improve your company’s bottom line.